dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Ask

-In the ask phase, I am considering the problem I am trying to solve and how my insights can drive business decisions.
+In the ask phase, I am considering the problem I am trying to solve.
 The problem or business task is already defined by Moreno: Design marketing strategies aimed at converting casual riders into annual members.
 The guiding questions are also defined, and one of them was assigned to me: How do annual members and casual riders use Cyclistic bikes differently?
 However, I need to keep in mind the business task and the other guiding questions when answering the question assigned to me to extract and present the most useful, actionable data insights.

 ## Prepare